Jagoda11/Periodic-Table-App/README.md

 ## Current Challenges

-We are currently facing difficulties integrating our TypeScript tests with Jest, Playwright, and Lighthouse within our CI/CD pipeline.
+We are currently facing difficulties integrating our TypeScript tests with Playwright, and Lighthouse within our CI/CD pipeline.
 Efforts are ongoing to resolve these integration issues to ensure robust testing across the application.

 ## Installation and Setup